3 Best Benefits Of Working With A CVO

 A CVO can reduce labor expenses.

-A credentialing specialist’s average base salary is $52,000 a year.
+The average base salary of a credentialing specialist is $52,000 a year.
 Practices can forego hiring a specialist and entrust credentialing to existing staff.
 However, they must ensure their team is sufficiently trained in every aspect of the process.
 Training can take time.
 Plus, there is the chance that staff will not learn the intricacies of credentialing, potentially exposing their organizations to dangerous, unqualified providers.

 In some instances, hiring a credentialing specialist could be the best decision.
 However, the choice in itself can prove expensive.
 Estimates claim that the costs of employing one person can be up to 1.4 times their base salary.
 While this increase might seem paltry, it can impact a practice fighting to stay within its budget.
 Adding to the struggle is the fact that practices should hire experienced specialists.
 Expertise comes at a price.